UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 Any time you hit return and the R session shows a `+` instead of a `>`, it means it's waiting for you to complete the command.
-If you want to cancel a command you can simply hit `Esc` and RStudio will give you back the `>` prompt.
+If you want to cancel a command you can press <kbd>Escape</kbd> and RStudio will give you back the `>` prompt.
+This can also be used to interrupt a long-running job.

-> ## Tip: Cancelling commands
->
-> If you're using R from the command line instead of from within RStudio,
-> you need to use `Ctrl+C` instead of `Esc` to cancel the command.
-This
-> applies to Mac users as well!
->
-> Cancelling a command isn't only useful for killing incomplete commands:
-> you can also use it to tell R to stop running code (for example if it's
-> taking much longer than you expect), or to get rid of the code you're
-> currently writing.
->
-{: .callout}

 When using R as a calculator, the order of operations is the same as you would have learned back in school.